Healthcare: Obstetrics and Gynecology

 Healthy lifestyle habits may help prevent or ease the symptoms of stress incontinence, including:

-• Exercise to make your muscles stronger
+• Exercise to strengthen your muscles

 • Maintain a healthy weight